scod84/scod84/README.md

 the desire to make things do their job, the availability to re-iterate the process towards perfection (resources allowing).

+I typically do not stop until my creations work and I am sure they run automatically and transparently.

 ## My Beliefs and Values